 We recognise that responsible practices around data governance are key for customer and stakeholder trust.
 We continue to develop our data governance framework along three prisms.
 Firstly, a baseline prism encompassing data lineage, data quality, and legal and regulatory compliance.
 Secondly, an ethical prism – PURE (Purposeful, Unsurprising, Respectful and Explainable) – for the responsible use of data.
 And thirdly, a model governance covering regulated and artificial intelligence models and their performance over time.

 As the bank adopts work from home measures, we expedited the implementation of our cyber security initiatives to mitigate potential incremental security threats from possible security risk exposures.
 We reinforced and scaled up the internal environment to ensure the network is secured and healthy for staff working remotely.
 Cyber security subject matter experts were further engaged to validate our control environment and key processes to provide assurance on our cyber security programme and controls.
 Along with our digital transformation, we continue to invest in innovative security controls.
 We also believe that people are integral to overall cyber defence and further enhanced our staff security awareness through training.

 DBS Group Holdings

-Continue to re-engineer and streamline end-to-end credit processes across the rest of the markets
+Further refine and streamline end-to-end credit processes across all markets